Back to blog

 6. Confirm Analytics, Crash Reporting, And Performance Signals

 First-week smart TV support depends on instrumentation.
-Before release, verify analytics events, playback quality metrics, crash reporting, non-fatal errors, device identifiers, app version, platform, OS version, stream ID, content ID, ad session ID, and user consent behavior.
+Before release, verify analytics events, playback quality metrics, crash reporting, non-fatal errors, device identifiers, app version, platform, OS version, stream ID, content ID, ad session ID, consent behavior, and support correlation.
 If a viewer says the app buffers on a specific TV, the support team should be able to find the pattern.

 Performance checks should include cold start, warm start, home rail load, poster image loading, search response, detail page load, video start, memory use, app resume, and long-session stability.
-Do not only test short happy paths; leave streams running, browse heavily, switch profiles, resume the app later, and test after the device has been idle.
+Do not only test short happy paths.
+Leave streams running, browse heavily, switch profiles, resume the app later, and test after the device has been idle.
+If your team needs independent release evidence, NextPage's mobile app testing services and broader software QA testing services can help translate the same risk-based testing approach across TV, mobile, backend, and admin surfaces.

 Each smart TV store or platform review can require specific metadata, screenshots, privacy disclosures, test accounts, content-rating information, reviewer instructions, demo content, support URLs, and remote behavior.
 Store readiness is part of QA, not a marketing afterthought.
 Keep the Mobile App Testing Checklist nearby for general store-readiness habits, then extend it for TV certification and playback review.